Welcome to Writing in the Sciences (WITS)

 Welcome!
 As professional writing consultants, we understand that writing can be challenging and time-consuming, and that many science writers often avoid the writing process until the end stages of their research study.
 We want to support your progress to help you start early and write sections regularly throughout your research process.

-SG: Our second module, developed by ecologist Christopher Greyson-Gaito, focuses on how to use storytelling techniques from Hollywood screenwriting to write an engaging scientific research paper.
-This module teaches how to create a storyboard to map out your research article from beginning to end and how to use the ‘and, but, therefore’ technique to write an effective abstract.
+The second module Storytelling in Science Writing, developed by ecologist Christopher Greyson-Gaito, focuses on using storytelling techniques from Hollywood to write an engaging scientific research article.
+This module teaches writers how to create a storyboard to map out a research article from beginning to end and how to use the ‘and, but, therefore’ technique to write an effective abstract.

 How to Use the Site (For Students and Faculty)